Scriptures on Abuse and Domestic Violence

 as if you yourselves were suffering“

-If you are a victim of abuse, we pray the above scriptures, and what you have learned in this article, the additional linked articles provided, plus what is posted on the Marriage Missions web site — particularly in the “Abuse in Marriage” section, will help you to reach out to the Lord and those He provides to assist you, to find a place of safety and peace.
+If you are a victim of abuse, we pray the above scriptures, and what you have learned in this article, the additional linked articles provided, plus what is posted on the Marriage Missions web site —particularly in the “Abuse in Marriage” topic, will help you to reach out to the Lord and those He provides to assist you, to find a place of safety and peace.

 If you are an abuser, we pray your eyes will be opened and you will reach out to the Lord and those who can best help you, to stop the violence you are committing against your spouse, and bring peace into your home.